-Home » Halloween Recipes » Mummy Munch Snack Mix For Halloween
+Home » Halloween Recipes » Halloween Chex Mix

 Sharing is caring!

-This Mummy Munch is the perfect family friendly snack mix for Halloween!
-We make a batch of Puppy Chow and mix in candy corn, candy pumpkins, and ghoulish M&M’s!
+This Halloween Chex Mix is the perfect snack mix for Halloween!
+We make a batch of Muddy Buddies and mix in candy corn, candy pumpkins, and ghoulish Halloween M&M’s!
 Top it off with the cutest DIY Mummy Pretzels for a fun and easy snack that both the kiddos and grownups will love!

 Kid Snacks For Halloween: Mummy Munch